How to Get Discounts or Cheap Vatican Tickets

 Vatican City| ©iam_os

-• Children and young people between 6 and 18 years old
+• Children and young people between 7 and 17 years old

-How it works
+How does it work?

-If you have any doubts or are not sure whether the documentation you can provide will guarantee you access at the reduced rate, you can always queue directly at the ticket office and ask at the ticket counter.
+If you have booked with a travel agency, make sure they have the necessary documentation from your side so that there are no surprises on the day you enter the Museums.
+If you have any doubts or are not sure whether the documentation you can provide will guarantee you access at a reduced rate, you can always queue directly at the ticket office and ask at the counter.

-Book your tickets for the Vatican
+Book your ticket to the Vatican

 When is the Vatican free?